 Why do we wear green?
-The original color worn by St. Patrick was blue, and leprechauns wore often seen in red and gold jackets, but over the years green has become the color associated with the holiday.
+The original color worn by St. Patrick was blue, and leprechauns were often seen in red and gold jackets, but over the years green has become the color associated with the holiday.
 Ireland's nickname, the Emerald Isle, the green in the flag, and the wearing of shamrocks for good luck were the beginning of the shift.
-The wearing of the green, associated with the Irish Rebellion of 1798, stated "they are hanging men and women for the wearing of the green>" The Society of United Irishmen adopted green as their official color and manufacturers began making garments in green.
+The wearing of the green, associated with the Irish Rebellion of 1798, stated "they are hanging men and women for the wearing of the green."
+The Society of United Irishmen adopted green as their official color and manufacturers began making garments in green.
 Everyone jumped on board to support the Irish, including the leprechauns who have worn if from head to toe since that time!

 X - Xtra Blessing!

 This blessing is one of many examples of the spiritual wisdom of the Irish.